Getting Started with Node

 to publish a package on NPM, first you should create an account.

-npm adduser or if you have already created an account, use npm login to login your account.
+or if you have already created an account, use npm login

-And then use npm publish.
+And then use npm publish

 Don’t forget to make a unique package name.